kbeckmann/game-and-watch-retro-go/README.md

 `program_saves.sh` will upload all save state files that you have backed up that are also included in the elf file.
 E.g Let's say you back up saves for rom A, B and C. Later on, you add a new rom D but remove A, then build and flash.
 When running the script, the save states for B and C will be programmed and nothing else.

+You can also erase all of the save slots easily by running `make flash_erase_saves`.

 ## Upgrading the flash

 The Nintendo® Game & Watch™ comes with a 1MB external flash.
 This can be upgraded.